-However, the expiration date is the guide to consume the best condition of Miso, so it’s better to use it before expiration.
+However, the expiration date is the guide to consuming the best condition of Miso, so it’s better to use it before expiration.

 White Mold On Miso

-The white mold on the surface of miso is a kind of yeast that is harmless.
+The white mold on the surface of miso is a kind of harmless yeast.
 However, the flavor will be impaired, so better to remove the part before use.